themightyoarfish/uos-swe-publication-utility/_sources/cli.rst.txt

 ================

 In the current setup, we have BibTeX files for each group member.
-They should first be assembled into one BibTex file by use of ``bibtool``.
+They should first be assembled into one BibTex file by use of ``bibtool`` (this program must be installed separately).
 This can be done like this::

     bibtool -Aa -d -f short -s -i *.bib -o all/all.bib